 Integrated Studies students will be active members of Gwynedd Mercy University’s community as they will audit college courses, participate in community-based internships, attend sporting events, eat in the dining hall, and have the opportunity to live in the residence halls.

 Students will earn a non-degree certificate of Integrated Studies and a university transcript that includes the courses and internships completed as well as a portfolio of highlighted work.

 Students will audit four inclusive courses per semester (12 credits) related to their academic and employment goals.
 Students will receive a certificate of Integrated Studies and a GMercyU transcript that includes the courses and internships completed.
-Students will have the access to the Academic Resource Center and may receive tutoring from trained peer tutors and academic coaching for enhancing study and organizational skills.
+Students will have the access to the Student Success Center and may receive tutoring from trained peer tutors and academic coaching for enhancing study and organizational skills.